-If you have a question which is not answered on this page, register (or log in) and submit a chat post.
-Otherwise you can email us on email@example.com.
+If you have a question which is not answered here or on our site you can email us at firstname.lastname@example.org.

 1. What is orienteering?